 Definition: Transducer is a device that holds the ability to change a form of energy into another.
-Transistors are of various types such as electrical transducers, mechanical transducer, thermal, optical, acoustic etc.
+Transducers are of various types such as electrical transducers, mechanical transducer, thermal, optical, acoustic etc.

 An electrical transducer is the cornerstone of electronics instrumentation because it converts the physical quantities which are non-electrical in nature into electrical quantities.
 This is because in instrumentation we need to measure the quantities and electrical quantities can be measured easily.